 Delivery and Change Management

 With the team executing the delivery clear around scope and the effort permitted in order for them to be able to complete their work, each team member can undertake their role around the job expectations.
-Their deep understanding of the client scope of engagement means that they know when the job is no longer within scope.
-They are able to be attentive to scope creep and as such, to trigger an alert.
-This scope creep instigates a Change Management process and should be seen as an opportunity to sell additional value to your clients.
+Moreover, their deep understanding of the client scope of engagement means that they know when the job is no longer within scope.
+In other words, they are able to be attentive to scope creep and as such, to trigger an alert.
+After that, this scope creep instigates a Change Management process and should be seen as an opportunity to sell additional value to your clients.

 The next internal process revolves around risk and the need to identify the potential for risk.
 When a practice moves to value pricing, the onus on delivering the agreed scope is entirely on the practice.
 Risk to an engagement includes issues like client reliability, response time, and commitment – each of which can affect service delivery and engagement profitability.

 The measure of risk is understood as Contingency.
-Contingency is a buffer of time on items of scope fulfilled by certain team members.
+Think of it this way, Contingency is a buffer of time on items of scope fulfilled by certain team members.
 Unused contingency is a direct injection of profit to a practice’s bottom line.